arseniigorkin/docker_centos7_httpd_pyenv/README.md

 - you can detach the container, by the `-d` flag, so you will be able to close terminal and the container will be alive anyway.
 You can then enter it at anytime you want by `$ docker attach pyenv_on_co7`.
 But note: if you have no service, that remaining alive in the container it will not be alive.
 Your app must spin as a process to make the container alive.
 For this purpose I suppose you to have `bash` at the end of your `run` command, as this shell will be always alive.
 - Add `--rm` to autoremove container on exit to make the name available again.
 - Do not forget to set a proper configuration in the /etc/httpd/conf/httpd.conf to make your server working.
-- Commands for Starting/restarting/stopping the Apache2 server in the CentOS 7 is `$ pachectl -k start`, `$ pachectl -k stop`, `$ pachectl -k restart`.
+- Commands for Starting/restarting/stopping the Apache2 server in the CentOS 7 is `$ apachectl -k start`, `$ apachectl -k stop`, `$ apachectl -k restart`.

 Should you have any questions or advices - please, message me.
 Also, do not hesitate to fork this rep and enchance!